wmglab-duke/pyfibers/README.md

 We have implemented the following models:
 - MRG
+   - MRG-discrete
+   - MRG-interpolation
+   - Small MRG-interpolation
+- Sundt
+- Tigerholm
+- Rattay
-- SUNDT
+- Schild
-- TIGERHOLM
+   - Schild 1994
-- RATTAY
+   - Schild 1997

 ## Installation
 *Note that these instructions are temporary for development*